gmscofield/SIT/README.md

     convert      Convert SBOM between different formats
 ```

-# Install
+# Installation

-We provide two ways for users to use SIT.
-The first one is to deploy locally, installing all the necessary libraries.
-The second one is to use docker.
+We provide two ways for users to use SIT: deploying locally by installing all necessary libraries, or using Docker.

-## Create a virtual environment and install necessary libraries
+## Create a Virtual Environment and Install Libraries

 Check your python version and pip version.